Steal a Brainrot: Popularity

+Licensing and partnerships

-Epic Games officially licensed Steal a Brainrot for use in Fortnite Creative titled Steal the Brainrot.
-Released in July 2025, the replica beat the CCU record for a Fortnite Creative Island with its 400k CCU peak, breaking the previous record of 235k players achieved by Super Red vs Blue on May 2025.
+Epic Games officially licensed Steal a Brainrot for use in sandbox video game Fortnite Creative.
+Titled Steal the Brainrot and released in July 2025, the replica beat the CCU record for a Fortnite Creative Island with its 400k CCU peak, breaking the previous record of 235k players achieved by Super Red vs Blue in May 2025.
 On September 13, the Island hit a new peak with 500k CCU, temporarily surpassing that of the official battle royale mode.
 Epic Games CEO Tim Sweeney celebrated the game's success through a series of retweets.

 In early September, Sammy voluntarily removed the Tung Tung Tung Sahur character from the game after a licensing dispute with its creator Noxa and the brand agency Mememtum Lab.
 The agency has stated that they are open to continued licensing talks.
+The character was added back to the game on November 29, 2025.
 The game is registered at the U.S Copyright Office (PA002544969).
 In October 2025, Spyder Games sued the creator of an unlicensed copy of Steal a Brainrot called Stealing Brainrots within Fortnite Creative, claiming that the Stealing Brainrots infringed on Spyder's copyrights.
+A film adaptation of the game is in the works, set to be produced by Story Kitchen in partnership with DoBig Studios.

+In January 2026, Steal a Brainrot hosted a brief virtual concert in which Bruno Mars performed I Just Might, the 2026 lead single of the album The Romantic (making it the first time Mars has performed the album live), and 2012 single Locked Out Of Heaven.
+Players were issued exclusive items and brainrots during the concert.
+The event saw a peak of 12.8 million CCU, as well as 10 million livestream watchers.

 Reception

 Kaitlyn Peterson from Screen Rant describes the game as "addictive" due to its "lack of complexity and straightforward gameplay loop."
-Patricia Hernandez from Polygon criticized the game's pay-to-win mechanics, noting that "the best items are only available for cash," with server admins available for purchase.
+Patricia Hernandez from Polygon criticized the game's pay-to-win mechanics, noting that "the best items are only available for cash," with "server administrator" abilities available for purchase.
 Dominik Bošnjak of GameRant reported the game has attracted many cheaters, such as those who use automation scripts for cash collection and stealing.
 The game saw popularity on TikTok and YouTube, gaining tens of millions of views for stealing and strategy tips along with reactions of children crying after having their Brainrots stolen.
 Steal a Brainrot won in the category Best Creative Direction at the 2025 Roblox Innovation Awards.